middleware-labs/docs.middleware.io/aws/cloudwatch/README.md

-Configure CloudWatch using the AWS Console with following steps :

-# Step 1 : Create a new Kinesis Data Firehose Delivery Stream
+### Step 1 : Create a new Kinesis Data Firehose Delivery Stream

 1. Sign in to the AWS Management Console and open the Kinesis console at [https://console.aws.amazon.com/kinesis](https://console.aws.amazon.com/kinesis).
 2. Choose <b>Data Firehose</b> in the navigation panel.